Windows Command Prompt

-It is recommended to enter the command prompt as an administrator to ensure that you have complete access to the system and all the logs.
-There are 2 ways to do this from the start menu.
-Clicking number 1 (pictured below) or right clicking number 2 and selecting “Run as administrator”.
-If the column on the right is not shown on your machine, simply use number 2 Launching command prompt as an administrator creates what is known as an elevated command prompt.
+It is required to enter the command prompt as an administrator to ensure that you have complete access to the system and all the logs.
+In order to do this, right click the Command Prompt (highlighted in blue) and select “Run as Administrator”.
+This launches what is known as an elevated command prompt.

 Upon opening, the command prompt displays this screen, which does not display much information to the user.

 First, for logging purposes, a user should ensure they are located in the right

 cd C:\WINDOWS\system32 If you are not